 This program helps Microsoft partners become their customers’ trusted advisors.
 Because by using CSP, partners are able to own and manage the end-to-end relationship with their customers.

-Direct vs Indirect CSP
+Direct vs Indirect Microsoft CSP

-There are two versions of CSP, the Direct (Tier 1) model and the Indirect (Tier 2) model.
+There are two versions of Microsoft CSP, the Direct (Tier 1) model and the Indirect (Tier 2) model.
 Partners have to choose at least one model.
 They can also choose both.

 MICROSOFT EA vs CSP

-Advantages of the Microsoft EA
+Advantages of the Microsoft Enterprise Agreement

-For companies where mobility to the Cloud simply isn’t an option, the EA remains attractive because of the Software Assurance (maintenance), which offers customers valuable access to upgrades, IT training, and support.
+For companies where mobility to the Cloud simply isn’t an option, the Microsoft EA remains attractive because of the Software Assurance (maintenance), which offers customers valuable access to upgrades, IT training, and support.
 These benefits are required for licensing mobility and disaster recovery and can prove to be a vital asset during a software audit.
-Many companies consider keeping their Software Assurance as a mission critical priority and will often take a punch with changes to their EA, as long as their Software Assurance remains in place.
+Many companies consider keeping their Microsoft Software Assurance (SA) as a mission critical priority and will often take a punch with changes to their EA, as long as their Software Assurance remains in place.

-Disadvantages of the Microsoft EA
+Disadvantages of the Microsoft Enterprise Agreement

 500 User/Device Minimum

-In 2016, Microsoft announced that the minimum number of devices to qualify for the EA licenses went from 250 to 500, giving companies with EAs and less than 500 devices a grace period of 36 months before the change was implemented and July 2019 saw the end of that grace period.
+In 2016, Microsoft announced that the minimum number of devices to qualify for the Enterprise Agreement licenses went from 250 to 500, giving companies with EAs and less than 500 devices a grace period of 36 months before the change was implemented and July 2019 saw the end of that grace period.
 Now, companies either have to pay for more licenses than they need, or they need to find alternative licensing options.

-EA Use Case – Better for Enterprises
+EA Use Case – As the Name Suggests, Better for Enterprises

 An enterprise with 750 employees has merged with another sizable company and is looking for ways to cut costs across the new consolidated organization.
-If they’re currently locked into a MSFT Enterprise Agreement, they’re essentially stuck if they take an inventory of what’s being used and realize that a large portion of their staff isn’t fully using what they’re paying for.
-However, at EA renewal they can true-up and right-size the merged organization’s Microsoft assets.
+If they’re currently locked into a Microsoft Enterprise Agreement, they’re essentially stuck if they take an inventory of what’s being used and realize that a large portion of their staff isn’t fully using what they’re paying for.
+However, at EA renewal they can true-up and right-size the merged organization’s Microsoft software.